thequbit/chatterstats/README.md

 Second, create your database using the ./db/create_db.sql sql file.

+Third, add your twitter auth stuff to the twitterauth.ini file

-Third, launch the twitter pull script
+forth, launch the twitter pull script

     > python run.py